changemin/LoadingButton/README.md

 ## 📜 License

-CMLoadingButton is available under the MIT license.
+LoadingButton is available under the MIT license.
 See the `LICENSE` file for more info.

 ## ✍️ Author